-Susan Burke When you think diet drink do you think diet fizzy drinks?
+Susan Burke When you think diet drinks do you think diet fizzy drinks?
 Diet fizzy drinks are certainly diet drinks in the sense that drinking them doesn’t add calories, but they also rank low on my list of best drinks for a healthy diet.
 Women have to be especially judicious when it comes to their diets.
-They are more susceptible to osteoporosis than men in fact, four times more likely to get this bone-weakening condition.
+They are more susceptible to osteoporosis than men, in fact, four times more likely to get this bone-weakening condition.
 Ultimately, a healthy diet includes both what you eat and what you drink.
-A healthy lifestyle also includes not smoking, and staying active.
+A healthy lifestyle also includes not smoking and staying active.

-- Pomegranate juice: This new kid on the block is bursting with vitamins A, C, E and folic acid, giving it three times more antioxidant power than green tea or red wine.
-Recent studies have boosted sales, showing that it may help reduce bad cholesterol levels and the risk of developing heart disease, osteoarthritis and some cancers.
+This new kid on the block is bursting with vitamins A, C, E, and folic acid, giving it three times more antioxidant power than green tea or red wine.
+Recent studies have boosted sales, showing that it may help reduce bad cholesterol levels and the risk of developing heart disease, osteoarthritis, and some cancers.

-- Milk: Studies show skimmed or semi-skimmed milk is helpful in losing and maintaining weight, and is an excellent source of calcium and protein (2 to 3 servings daily are recommended as part of a balanced diet).
-If you don’t like milk or you’re lactose-intolerant, enjoy calcium-fortified unsweetened soya or rice milk instead.
-Try a smoothie Blend a cup of semi-skimmed milk with a small carton of low fat plain yoghurt with a cup of blueberries and crushed ice.
+Studies show skimmed or semi-skimmed milk is helpful in losing and maintaining weight and is an excellent source of calcium and protein (2 to 3 servings daily are recommended as part of a balanced diet).
+If you don’t like milk or you’re lactose-intolerant, enjoy calcium-fortified unsweetened soy or rice milk instead.
+Try a smoothie Blend a cup of semi-skimmed milk with a small carton of low-fat plain yogurt with a cup of blueberries and crushed ice.

-- Tea: Hot or iced tea, especially black tea and to lesser extent green tea, contains flavonoids, powerful antioxidants that make blood cells less prone to clotting, and may protect against disease.
+Hot or iced tea, especially black tea and to a lesser extent green tea, contains flavonoids, powerful antioxidants that make blood cells less prone to clotting and may protect against disease.
 Instead of whole milk, use semi-skimmed or skimmed milk and just a little sweetener.

-- Herbal teas: Made from flowers, herbs, fruits and spices, a cup of herbal tea is relaxing and soothing — and caffeine-free.
+Made from flowers, herbs, fruits and spices, a cup of herbal tea is relaxing and soothing — and caffeine-free.
 Don’t fall for the weight-loss claims displayed on many teas, but instead buy commercially sealed teabags from a well-known manufacturer, such as Twinings or Lipton.
-Camomile, peppermint, rosehips or orange blossom are some of my favourites.
+Camomile, peppermint, rosehips or orange blossom are some of my favorites.

-- Diet fizzy drinks: I’ve saved this diet drink for last.
+I’ve saved this diet drink for last.
 Diet fizzy drinks contain a variety of artificial sweeteners, and in moderation are safe.
-However, they do contain other artificial ingredients and phosphorus, and a high phosphorus intake, if not balanced by a good intake of calcium, can promote loss of bone.
+However, they do contain other artificial ingredients and phosphorus, and high phosphorus intake, if not balanced by a good intake of calcium, can promote loss of bone.
 Watch out for caffeine in diet fizzy drinks.
 Diet Coke has 45 milligrams in a regular sized can.
-Sugar Free Red Bull has 80 milligrams Read labels For Good Measure.
+Sugar-Free Red Bull has 80 milligrams Read labels For Good Measure.